Kexin-Wei/logseq_notes/pages/LLM Agent AICamp 2025 Jan 01~05.md

 				- ![image.png](../assets/image_1735872515729_0.png){:height 214, :width 398}
 				- So, we can give the publisher agent the ability to ask for human intervention if it is not sure about the article by giving it a tool.
 In the prompt, we can mention clearly that when we want human intervention, the agent can ask for human intervention only when needed.
 - # Day 1
-	-
+	- built an AI with short term memory, stored as a variable and added to prompt as background knowledge -
 - # Notes for Blog
 	- Agentic AI is a plus version of AI Agent, which focuses more in RL area